quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part83_10.6.2_Wonders.md

 To perform PCA analysis using just the principal eigenvectors, follow these steps:
 1. Compute the covariance matrix or correlation matrix from your data.
 2. Perform eigenvalue decomposition on this matrix to find the eigenvalues and eigenvectors.
-3. Select the top \(k\) principal components based on the largest eigenvalues.
+3. Select the top $k$ principal components based on the largest eigenvalues.
 4. Project the original data onto the selected principal eigenvectors.

 Example code snippet: